The General (1926 film): Plot

-At nightfall, Johnnie climbs through the window of a house to steal some food, but hides underneath a table when some Union officers enter.
-He overhears their plan for a surprise attack and that the Rock River Bridge is essential for their supporting supply trains.
-He then sees Annabelle brought in; she is taken to a room under guard while they decide what to do with her.
-Johnnie manages to knock out both guards and free Annabelle.
-They escape into the rainy woods.
+At nightfall, Johnnie climbs through the window of a house to steal food, but hides underneath a table when Union officers enter.
+He overhears their plan for a surprise attack and learns that the Rock River Bridge is essential for their supply trains.
+There, Johnny meets Annabelle, and they decide to steal back the train.

 As day breaks, Johnnie and Annabelle find themselves near a railway station where Union soldiers and equipment are being organized for the attack.
 Seeing The General, Johnnie devises a plan to warn the South.
 After sneaking Annabelle onto a boxcar, Johnnie steals his engine back.
 Two Union trains, including the Texas, set out after the pair, while the Union attack is launched.
-In a reversal of the first chase, Johnnie now has to fend off his pursuers.
-Finally, he starts a fire behind The General in the center of the Rock River Bridge, to cut off the Union's important supply line.
+Fending off his pursuers, Johnnie starts a fire behind The General in the center of the Rock River Bridge to cut off the Union's supply line.

 Reaching friendly lines, Johnnie warns the Confederate commander of the impending attack and their forces rush to meet the enemy.
 Meanwhile, Annabelle is reunited with her convalescing father.
 The pursuing Texas drives onto the burning bridge, which collapses.
 When Union soldiers try to ford the river, Confederate fire drives them back.

 Afterward, Johnnie returns to his locomotive to find the Union officer whom he had knocked out in escaping earlier has now regained consciousness.
 He takes the officer prisoner and is spotted by the Confederate general.
 As a reward for his bravery, he is commissioned a lieutenant and given the captured officer's sword.

 Returning to The General with Annabelle, he tries to kiss her, but has to repeatedly return the salutes of troops walking past.
-Johnnie finally uses his left hand to embrace Annabelle while using his right to salute the passing soldiers.
+Johnnie finally uses his left hand to embrace Annabelle while using his right to salute passing soldiers.